giomasce/asmc/README.md

 also be built on macOS.
 If you use Debian, install the prerequisites with

-    sudo apt-get install build-essential nasm qemu-system-x86 grub-common
+    sudo apt-get install build-essential nasm qemu-system-x86 grub-common python3 gcc-multilib

+If you cloned the GIT repository, you will probably want to checkout the submodules as well:

+    git submodule init
+    git submodule update --recursive

 Then just call `make` in the toplevel directory of the repository.
 A subdirectory named `build` will be created, with all compilation artifacts inside it.
 In particular `build/boot_asmg.x86` is a bootable disk image, which you can run with QEMU:

-    qemu-system-i386 -hda build/boot_asmg.x86 -serial stdio
+    qemu-system-i386 -hda build/boot_asmg.x86 -serial stdio -device isa-debug-exit -display none

-Unless I have broken something, this should run a little operating system that compiles a little (and still incomplete) C compiler, and later uses such compiler to compile a little test C program.
+Unless I have broken something, this should run a little operating system that compiles a little (and still incomplete) C compiler, and later uses such compiler to compile and run some little test C programs.
 Eventually it will compile a more complete C compiler and then actually useful C programs.
 Stay tuned for updates!

-When running QEMU, do not look at the emulated display window, but at the QEMU console output, where everything written on the display is replicate by mean of the serial port.
-It will be much easier to follow on a real terminal emulator rather than on QEMU 80x25 window!

-Together with `boot_asmg.x86`, there will be also `boot_empty.x86` and `boot_asmasm.x86` (see below for what they are) and `boot.iso`, which is a bootable ISO image with a GRUB menu where you can decide which of the three to run.
-Differently from `boot_*.x86`, `boot.iso` has some actual chance to run on a bare metal system, because it uses GRUB instead of my custom toy bootloader.
+Together with `boot_asmg.x86`, there will be also `boot_empty.x86`, `boot_asmasm.x86` and `boot_asmg0.x86` (see below for what they are) and `boot.iso`, which is a bootable ISO image with a GRUB menu where you can decide which of the four to run.
+Such ISO was useful to boot `asmc` back in the days when my custom bootloader was not powerful enough, but nowadays `asmg` requires some features that GRUB does not expose, so it is useless.

 WARNING!
 ATTENTION!
 Remember that you are giving full control over you hardware to an experimental program whose author is not an expert